 If you want to stand out from the competition, marketing your small business isn’t optional—it’s an essential part of your business strategy, and once you’re up and running, you should allocate a budget line item for it.
 But what about when you’re just getting started and the budget is lean (or nonexistent)?
-That’s when it’s time to get creative with one of those low-cost ideas that can get your name out there, tell your brand story, and reach your audience.Make an Invoice Now
+That’s when it’s time to get creative with one of those low-cost ideas that can get your name out there, tell your brand story, and reach your audience.Make a Free Invoice Now

 Telling Your Brand Story